Jackfrozr/LookingGlassRecruitment/README.md

 # LookingGlassRecruitment
 C# visual basic + MSSQL

-LookingGlass.mdb need to be uploaded to C:\Temp for this program to work without any hassle.
+LookingGlass.mdb need to be placed inside C:\Temp for this program to work without any hassle.